-Discover spring delights at Charlecote
+Discover spring delights in the garden at Charlecote

 Over 90% of us say that "just looking at a garden lifts our mood", according to the Royal Horticultural Society, and you’ll always discover something to cheer you in our gardens whenever you visit.

 The bulbs that our volunteer gardeners planted last autumn are flowering now and brightening up the borders and pots.
 The apricot, apple and pear blossom is blooming in Green Court, and the bees are happpy.
 We've just planted a new peach tree in Green Court too where the sheltered site will enable it to thrive.

 Take a stroll around the gardens that Mary Elizabeth Lucy loved so dearly in Victorian times and you’ll find our gardeners – staff and volunteers – at work, whatever the weather.
 They’ll tell you more if you want to chat, or just take a seat and enjoy the results of all their hard work.